firstcontributions/first-contributions/github-desktop-old-version-tutorial.md

 ## Fork this repository

-Fork this repo by clicking on the fork button on the top of this page.
+Fork this repository by clicking on the fork button on the top of this page.
 This will create of copy of this repository in your account.

 ## Clone the repository

-Now clone this repo to your machine.
+Now clone this repository to your machine.

 Open the GitHub Desktop app and click on the `+` on the top left.